OpsLevel/terraform-provider-opslevel/CONTRIBUTING.md

 We have a `workspace` folder in the repository that can be used as a place to play around with terraform.

-After any code change you can just run the following in the `workspace` directory to build and pull in the latest provider code
+After any code change you can just run the following to build and pull in the latest provider code

 ```sh
 ./build